The TTC & Rider Backlash: Grappling with Public Perception and Performance

 The TTC has budgeted 1.3367 billion dollars (CAD) in sales revenues for the 2024 fiscal year.
 Interestingly, the organisation also forecasted just over 2.5 billion dollars (CAD) for total expenditures, indicating they are operating at a loss.
 While baffling, these figures are far from abnormal.
 The 2023 budget for TTC revealed a similar need for external funding, as passenger revenue could only support 39 percent of its forecasted annual expenditures, with the City of Toronto providing the remaining 61 percent.

 The issue lies in the amount of money they receive from their municipality.
 The TTC actually receives far less government subsidisation than some other major transit systems.
-Vancouver’s Translink system, for instance, receives relatively more funding than the TTC through various forms of taxes, thus relying on a smaller portion of their revenue for their everyday operations.
+Vancouver’s Translink system, for instance, is granted relatively more funding than the TTC through various forms of taxes, thus relying on a smaller portion of their revenue for their everyday operations.
 The lack of funding forces the TTC to allocate most of its revenues to conventional services to balance their budget.
 In 2023, they allocated 90 percent of their budget to everyday operations and only 4 percent to service expansion.
 As a result, the TTC's leftover reserves for expansion or infrastructure investments are extremely limited.

 With all that being said, the TTC is actively searching for ways to broaden their operating margins.
 In a disclosure entitled “Financial and Major Projects Update for the Period Ended April 27, 2024,” they place a heavier focus on cost reduction than in previous years.
 For instance, the organisation plans to adopt hybrid and electric buses to mitigate rising fuel costs and to improve their overtime management procedures, thereby reducing wage costs.

-Increased Numbers Underhoused Individuals After the Pandemic
+Increased Numbers of Underhoused Individuals After the Pandemic

 As mentioned in their 2023 disclosure, entitled “2023 TTC Conventional and Wheel-Trans Operating Budgets,” the TTC has experienced increased numbers of underhoused individuals seeking shelter within the transit system since the onset of the Covid-19 Pandemic.
 Despite their partnership with the City’s Streets to Homes Program, an effort to support these underhoused individuals, homelessness in the TTC stations and on transit remains a critical issue for the organisation.